 The heart always intrigued people.
-One always wandered how such a small organ could generate so much power so as to contract and relax rhythmically for circulating blood and nutrients throughout the body.
-The heart was actually acting like a pump and people were mystified about the nature of spontaneity.
+One always wondered how such a small organ could generate so much power to contract and relax rhythmically for circulating blood and nutrients throughout the body.
+The heart was acting like a pump and people were mystified about the nature of spontaneity.
 Mythological stories were there.
 Hippocrates, (460-375 BC), observed that "those who suffer from frequent and strong faints without any manifest cause die suddenly".
-Aristotle, (384-322 BC), visualized that the heart linked the soul with the life and was the source of all movement.
+Aristotle, (384-322 BC), visualized that the heart linked the soul with life and was the source of all movement.
 The alternate contractile action of the heart moved the flow of blood in the body.
-The ancient Indian and Chinese practices in medicine emphasized on deductive diagnosis by palpating and recognizing the subtle nuances in pulse.
+The ancient Indian and Chinese practices in medicine emphasized deductive diagnosis by palpating and recognizing the subtle nuances in the pulse.
 Roman pagan medical practitioners unknowingly used to treat pain associated with acute gout with electricity emanating from electric rays or other such aquatic creatures.

 Later, pulse diagrams and the theory, as described by Michael Bernhard Valentini in 1713, became popular for a short period.
 The relation of low pulse rate and syncope was hypothesized by Geronimo Mercuriale(1530-1606), in 1580.
 In the early 15th century there was a popular story saying that William Harvey is said to have restarted the arrest of a pigeon's heart by stroking the breast of the seemingly dead bird by a simple flick.
-Soon thereafter in 1628 he described the famous scheme of circulation for which he is famous.
+Soon thereafter in 1628, he described the famous scheme of circulation for which he is famous.
 1640 onward speculative publications that a bio-electric force was responsible for the automaticity in the cardiovascular system were there.
 In 1664, the Danish anatomist and naturalist Niels Stensen proved that the heart is a muscle.
 Static electricity was known to people from antiquity and was stored in a Leyden jar.
 Unrelated Stories about the effects of electricity on animals, mainly hens, circulated from time to time around this period.
 The first reference to external electrical stimulation of the heart is in the Registers of the Royal Human Society of London in 1774.
 The physician was Squires and the patient was a young girl.
-She became unconscious when she fell out of a window, she was taken to London's Middlesex Hospital, and repeatedly shocked by a surgeon named Mr. Squires.
+She became unconscious when she fell out of a window, she was taken to London's Middlesex Hospital and repeatedly shocked by a surgeon named Mr Squires.
 After he tried applying wires to various places on her body, he tried her chest, which caused her to begin breathing again and eventually wake up.
-There is a publication by the Danish physicist Nickolev Abildgaard (1775) claiming death of a hen when electric current was applied to its head.
+There is a publication by the Danish physicist Nickolev Abildgaard (1775) claiming the death of a hen when an electric current was applied to its head.
 When electrodes were applied across the chest the bird was reanimated.
-Nothing happened after application of these on other parts of the body.
+Nothing happened after the application of these on other parts of the body.

 Luigi Galvani's, (1737-1798), demonstration of bio-electricity in frog-leg nerve-muscle preparations followed by Alessandro Volta's, (1745-1827), discovery of a wet battery enabled medical researchers to venture into similar bio-electric properties of the cardiovascular system.